agroce/cs562w16/projects/alghamha/README.md

 ### Functions To be Tested ###

+In this project, the following functions have been tested.
+There are some functions embedded under these functions and doesn't need to be tested individually.
 All [Astropy Table Functions] can be found in the this [URL] with breif descriptions of each:

 [URL]: http://docs.astropy.org/en/stable/api/astropy.table.Table.html